Otis Williams: Personal life

 Williams married Josephine Rogers in 1961; the couple's son, Otis Lamont Miles, was born the same year.
 He and Josephine divorced in 1964.
 Otis Lamont Miles was a construction worker who died from falling off a building in a workplace accident in Detroit in 1985.
-Otis has no grandchildren.

 Williams was married to Ann Cain from 1967 to 1973.
 Cain was Ike Turner and Tina Turner's housekeeper.
-He married his third wife, Arleata "Goldie" Williams (née Carter), in 1983-1997.
+He married his third wife, Arleata "Goldie" Williams (née Carter), in 1983–1997.
 Arleata Williams' daughter Elan Carter was Playboys Playmate of the Month for June 1994.

 Awards and honors

 In 1989, Williams was inducted into the Rock and Roll Hall of Fame as a member of the Temptations.
 He received an honorary doctorate from Stillman College in May 2006.